-The PT Sans, PT Serif and PT Mono families (2009-2012) are free.
+The PT Sans (Open Font Library link), PT Serif and PT Mono families (2009-2012) are free.
 PT stands for Public Type.
 Another download site.
 PT Sans, for example, consists of PTSans-Bold, PTSans-BoldItalic, PTSans-Caption, PTSans-CaptionBold, PTSans-Italic, PTSans-Narrow, PTSans-NarrowBold, PTSans-Regular.

 Finally, ParaType offers a handwriting font service out of its office in Saratoga, CA: 120 dollars a shot.

 T-26 was founded in 1994 by the Cuban designer Carlos Segura, and is located in Chicago.
-It is one of the world's most prolific font producers, with over 1900 fonts made by about 200 designers, but ran out of steam in the 21st century.
+It was one of the world's most prolific font producers, with over 1900 fonts made by about 200 designers, but ran out of steam in the 21st century.

 Segura himself made a few fonts, including Chopsticks (2002), Square45 (2000, a 5-weight font family with LCD-like lettering, with Tnop Wangsillapakun), Square 40 (1995, based on lettering found a 1940s propaganda sign).